plops/cl-cpp-generator2/README.md

 directory.
 Here, I establish an s-expression, the expected C++ string, and a Common Lisp function that yields the same value.
 Each test generates a C++ file to confirm that the C++ code, derived from the s-expression, matches the result of the Common Lisp code.

-However, I believe it may be simpler to contrast code utilizing the new paren* operator with that using paren.
-This approach would eliminate the need for creating manual Lisp code for each test.
+Additionally, we draw a comparison between code that employs the newly introduced paren* operator, which eliminates superfluous parentheses, and code that still includes the full set of parentheses.

 As a general guideline, if given a choice, I lean towards over-employing parentheses.
 For instance, I prefer